What is the sound when you drop a penny?

 I remember trying to do that kick so many times with that speed, aggression and balance.
 With each kick falling short of that one beautiful kick, I came closer to that.
 With each kick, a penny dropped.

-So the thought of the kick and the understanding of what a kick are different things.
+So the thought of the kick and the understanding of the kick are different things.
 It is is not enough to do the kick.
 It is the feeling, the deep reflexive understanding for which we search.

 We were born knowing how to walk, run, breathe and move.
 We do not need to learn how to pull our hand away from a hot stove, we just know it.
 We do not need to learn how to blink when the dust blows, our eyes just do it.